 This is the point that Doug has told me (much later of course) that he knew he had to end the affair.
 Again he said it was a process, and of course it didn’t end that day.

 The thought of that still produces so much anger because I looked at the previous four months to this occurrence as the “process.”
 I wonder what it took to finally end it.
 What kind of hold did she and the affair have over him that seeing his world crumbling around him didn’t seem to make any difference?

 I will never understand the power of an affair and how someone could let it continue when they are hurting everyone around them.
 The only thing I could do is accept and forgive, which has been the most difficult thing I have ever had to do.

 I hope that Doug can look at this process the way I have and learn from it, so his insight could help others that are going through the same thing.
 I know there are many things I could have done differently to have sped up this process, but I believe in the end, stopping the emotional affair has to be a decision made by the cheater.

-Break Free From the Affair – the best book for determining the type of affair and predict how and when the affair will end.
+Break Free From the Affair – the best book for determining the type of affair, what action you can take for each kind of affair, and predict how and when the affair will end.

 Affair Recovery Group – learn real life ways on how to recover from an affair based on our own experiences as well as direction from therapist, Jeff Murrah.

 How to Stop an Affair by Exposing it – Dr. Harley’s recommended way to get the cheater to stop his/her affair.